damiancodes/damiancodes/README.md

 <div align="center">

-*Last updated: December 2024*
+*Last updated: 2025*

-> *"Code is the language of the future — let's build it wisely."*
+> *“Code is the language of the future — let’s build it wisely.”*

 </div>